Looking for rare Japanese items?

 For many years, Yahoo Japan auctions have been the most desired place for collectors all around the world to shop.
 Imagine: an online marketplace where thousands of Japanese shops, collectors and merchants offer millions of Japanese goods daily: at domestic Japanese prices (often a fraction of what those same items will sell for on eBay, or Amazon).
 Even the term ‘ebay Japan’ continues to be entered into Google Search on a daily basis, despite the fact there is no eBay Japan website.

 Yahoo Japan auctions, by design, is a domestic market, intended for Japanese shoppers.
 There are a number of reasons why it remains generally off-limits to foreign buyers: the site is available only in Japanese.
 Item descriptions and titles are also mostly in Japanese.
 The overwhelming majority of merchants on Yahoo Japan will not ship to addresses outside Japan.
-As if that wasn’t enough, payment methods acceptable on Yahoo Japan are generally methods only available within Japan (for example, domestic Japanese bank transfers).
+As if that weren’t enough, payment methods acceptable on Yahoo Japan are generally methods only available within Japan (for example, domestic Japanese bank transfers).
 Paypal remains virtually unheard of in Japan and is used generally by a fringe number of Japanese merchants who sell on sites like eBay.

 The difficulty most face in using this Japanese goldmine, remains an opportunity for the few with access.
-Thousands of rare, sought-after Japanese products can be purchased on a daily basis for a fraction of their selling prices on eBay.
+Thousands of rare, sought after Japanese products can be purchased on a daily basis for a fraction of their selling prices on eBay.
 Mind you, if you’re a CD collector, for example, you won’t find a Monro (self titled) CD a Mama’s Boys (Power and Passion) CD for $10 on Yahoo auctions.
 Many Japanese collectors are well aware of the value of some items.
 However, with that said: a record or CD that sells in the $400-500 range on eBay, will often be found in a range like $80-150 or so on Yahoo auctions.
 Sometimes, if you’re looking for something less obvious (off the radar of most collectors), the savings will be much bigger.
 Titles that regularly sell in the $50-100 range on eBay, can be found daily for as little as $10.
 When it comes to well known Japanese rarities, items that sell for a fortune on eBay, they will appear more often on Yahoo Japan auctions and sell for significantly less.
 All that’s required to find these gems, are a few simple tricks.
 No need to understand Japanese, just read the following tips carefully, and you’ll be well on your way to scoring one gem after another for a fraction of the prices you’re used to seeing them sell for on sites like eBay, or Amazon.

 Searching for items on Yahoo Japan Auctions